-Dr. Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work regarding the neuroprotective effects of selenium and curcumin in the rat model of Parkinson’s disease.
+Dr. Fox is a regular presenter at the Society for Neuroscience conference where she and her research students share their work examining neuroprotectant therapies in the rat model of Parkinson’s disease.
 She has also presented the LVSfN brain awareness outreach service learning and advocacy programs at the Society for Neuroscience and Council on Undergraduate Research conferences.
-Dr. Fox and the Moravian College Brain Club received the 2010 Omicron Delta Kappa Progress Award for the scholarly and outreach programs conducted through the LVSfN Chapter.
-Dr. Fox’s Brain Awareness Programs have also been awarded the Omicron Delta Kappa Educational Program of the Year Award (most recently in 2019).
+Dr. Fox and the Moravian University Brain Club received the 2010 and 2019 Omicron Delta Kappa Progress and Educational Program awards for the scholarly outreach programs conducted through the LVSfN Chapter.
 She has served on the Government and Public Affairs Committee for the Society for Neuroscience and continues to advocate for government support of scientific funding through visits to Capitol Hill for the annual SfN Hill Day.

-Halasz S., R. Stowell, and C.M.
-Fox.
-DNSP-11 is protective in the MPP+ and TaClo models of Parkinson's disease.
-In preparation.
+Halasz S, Stowell R and Fox CM.
+DNSP-11 is protective in the MPP+ and TaClo models of Parkinson’s disease.
+In preparation